David Brevik: Blizzard Entertainment

+Later career

+After Brevik resigned from Blizzard, he founded Flagship Studios in 2003 and its sister company, Ping0 in 2006.
+Once Flagship Studios dissolved in August 2008, Brevik was appointed as creative director for Turbine Inc. (now WB Games Boston) amid its West Coast expansion.

-In 2009, David Brevik began at Gazillion Entertainment in San Mateo, California working in the Gargantuan Studio.
-In 2011, Gargantuan became Secret Identity Studios and David Brevik was named president and chief operating officer of Gazillion Entertainment.
-Eventually he was promoted to Chief Executive Officer of Gazillion Entertainment in 2013.
-He left the company to pursue "other opportunities" on January 6, 2016.
+In 2009, David Brevik joined Gazillion Entertainment as its creative director.
+In 2011, the company's Gargantuan Studio became Secret Identity Studios, and David Brevik was named President and Chief Operating Officer of Gazillion Entertainment.
+In January 2016, he left the company to enter indie game development.
 As of October 18, 2016, Brevik has been working as an advisor on the Chinese release of Path of Exile for Grinding Gear Games.

 After leaving Gazillion, Brevik founded an indie studio called Graybeard Games.
 In May of 2019, Graybeard Games released an action role-playing video game titled It Lurks Below.